 Another benefit of choosing a Medicare Supplement plans over a Medicare Advantage plan is the lack of network restrictions.

-Since Medigap plans are secondary to traditional Medicare, you have the ability to see any health care provider in the nation that accepts Medicare.
+Since Medigap plans are secondary to traditional Medicare, you can see any healthcare provider in the nation that accepts Medicare.
 There is also no requirement for referrals to specialists.

 Medicare Advantage plans are networked-based.
-In some cases, they are HMO plans where you must see in-network providers.
+Sometimes, they are HMO plans where you must see in-network providers.
 Others are PPO-style plans that allow you to see doctors in and out of the network.
 Of course, going out of the network will yield higher costs.

 What is SUPER Medicare?